 Digital Heritage Fieldschool

-The Digital Heritage Fieldschool (ANP 465) will be offered next during the summer of 2023.
-The planned theme for this fieldschool will be Digitizing and Documenting Heritage Collections.
+The Digital Heritage Fieldschool (ANP 465 – 6 Credits) is being offered in Summer 2024 (May 27 to June 28).
+The planned theme will be Digitizing Heritage Collections.

-The Digital Heritage Fieldschool (ANP 465) is a unique experience that employs the model of an archaeological fieldschool (in which students come together for a period of 5 or 6 weeks to work on an archaeological site in order to learn how to do archaeology).
-Instead of working on an archaeological site, however, students in the Digital Heritage Fieldschool work collaboratively on building several digital heritage projects (both minor and major).
+The Digital Heritage Fieldschool (ANP 465 – 6 Credits) is a unique experience that employs the model of an archaeological fieldschool (in which students come together for a period of 5 or 6 weeks to work on an archaeological site in order to learn how to do archaeology).
+Instead of working on an archaeological site, however, students in the Digital Heritage Fieldschool focus on a specific theme (the 2024 theme is Digitizing Heritage Collections), participate in lectures and workshops, and work collaboratively on building several digital heritage projects (both minor and major).
 The goal of the Digital Heritage Fieldschool is to provide students intensive experience on applying digital methods and computational approaches to heritage collections, materials, data, questions, and challenges.

 Why a Fieldschool in Digital Heritage?

-Digital media, information technology, and computing technology has become increasingly vital in the various fields that comprise the domain of cultural heritage – for research, scholarly communication & publication, and public outreach and engagement.
-The problem is that many professionals come to these skills after they have finished their undergraduate (or graduate) degree.
+The “digital” has become increasingly vital in the various fields that comprise the domain of cultural heritage – for research, scholarly communication & publication, and public outreach and engagement.
+The problem is that many students and professionals come to these skills after they have finished their undergraduate (or graduate) degree.
 The Digital Heritage Fieldschool is intended to address this problem.
-Students will receive a foundation in the skills and strategies necessary to conceive, build, and deploy a digital heritge project – skills that can be applied as they continue their education or enter into the professional world.
+Students receive a foundation in the skills and strategies necessary to conceive, build, and deploy a digital heritge project – skills that can be applied as they continue their education or enter into the professional world.
 The experience gained in the Digital Heritage Fieldschool will also make students far more marketable as they apply for graduate school or enter the job market.

 Building as a Way of Knowing